drewvecchio/StructuralGT/README.md

 ### NetworkX Calculation Settings

 Each checkbox will tell the software to compute the associated parameter using the NetworkX algorithm.
-If the Graph Extraction Setting "Assign edge weights by diameters" was checked, then some of these calculations will additionally calculate the equivalent weighted parameter.
+If the Graph Extraction Setting _Assign edge weights by diameters_ was checked, then some of these calculations will additionally calculate the equivalent weighted parameter.
 Each calculation selected will be attempted on the final graph generated.
 These parameters are briefly described below; more detailed information about these calculations can be found from the NetworkX documentation page.  https://networkx.org/documentation/stable/reference/algorithms/index.html

-Degree: A count of how many edges connect to each node Reported as: Average value, histogram, heat-map, and width-weighted counterparts
+**Degree**: A count of how many edges connect to each node Reported as: Average value, histogram, heat-map, and width-weighted counterparts

-Network diameter: The number of edges traversed that you would never need to exceed to travel between any two nodes in the graph; also understood as the longest shortest path.
+**Network diameter**: The number of edges traversed that you would never need to exceed to travel between any two nodes in the graph; also understood as the longest shortest path.
 Reported as: value

-Graph density: a measure of how many edges exist out of all possible edges that could in a complete graph.
+**Graph density**: a measure of how many edges exist out of all possible edges that could in a complete graph.
 Reported as: value

-Global efficiency: The inverse of the distance to travel to each node.
+**Global efficiency**: The inverse of the distance to travel to each node.
 Reported as: value

-Wiener Index: The sum of all shortest path lengths in the graph Reported as: value, and length-weighted counterpart
+**Wiener Index**: The sum of all shortest path lengths in the graph Reported as: value, and length-weighted counterpart

-Clustering coefficient: Of a node, the fraction of neighbors of the node, that are connected directly to each other as well.
+**Clustering coefficient**: Of a node, the fraction of neighbors of the node, that are connected directly to each other as well.
 Also understood as how many triangles form out of all possible tringles that could exist.
 Reported as: average value, heat-map

-Nodal connectivity: a measure of the minimum number of edges needed to be removed to disconnect a pair of nodes Reported as: average value, maximum flow between periphery (width-weighted minimum cut)
+**Nodal connectivity**: a measure of the minimum number of edges needed to be removed to disconnect a pair of nodes Reported as: average value, maximum flow between periphery (width-weighted minimum cut)

-Assortativity coefficient: a measure of similarity of connections within the graph with respect to the degree - this produces a value between -1 {not at all similar} and +1 {very similar}.
+**Assortativity coefficient**: a measure of similarity of connections within the graph with respect to the degree - this produces a value between -1 {not at all similar} and +1 {very similar}.
 A value near zero represents randomly distributed connections.
 Reported as: value, width-weighted counterpart

-Betweeness centrality: a measure of how often a particular node lies along the shortest path between two other nodes Reported as: average value, histogram, heat-map, and width-weighted counterparts
+**Betweeness centrality**: a measure of how often a particular node lies along the shortest path between two other nodes Reported as: average value, histogram, heat-map, and width-weighted counterparts

-Closeness centrality: the sum of the inverse shortest distance of a certain node to all other nodes in the graph Reported as: average value, histogram, heat-map, and length-weighted counterparts
+**Closeness centrality**: the sum of the inverse shortest distance of a certain node to all other nodes in the graph Reported as: average value, histogram, heat-map, and length-weighted counterparts

-Eigenvector centrality: the solution to the eigenvector equation, Ax = \lambda x, such that all elements of x are positive (A is the adjacency matrix of the graph).
+**Eigenvector centrality**: the solution to the eigenvector equation, Ax = \lambda x, such that all elements of x are positive (A is the adjacency matrix of the graph).
 A measure of centrality where a node's centrality is dependent on the centrality of the nodes connected to it.
 Reported as: average value, histogram, heat-map, and width-weighted counterparts

-*Graph Ricci Curvature: The Ollivier-Ricci curvature and Forman-Ricci curvature can be evaluated using the python package, GraphRicciCurvature.
+*_Graph Ricci Curvature_: The Ollivier-Ricci curvature and Forman-Ricci curvature can be evaluated using the python package, GraphRicciCurvature.
 The ricci curvature is a method of community segmentation through differential geometry measures.
 Ricci curvature values are assigned to edges, with positive ricci curvature indicating connection to that node, and the community that node is a part of, and negative curvature indicating the nodes not being part of the same